lagom/lagom/docs/manual/java/releases/Migration15.md

 were never intended for public consumption, and therefore have been marked deprecated in 1.5.0 for removal in 2.0.0.

+## TLS Support

+Lagom in both [[dev mode|ConfiguringServicesInDevelopment#Using-HTTPS-in-development-mode]] and [[tests|Test#How-to-use-TLS-on-tests]] supports basic usage of TLS by means of self-signed certificates provided by the framework.

 ## ConductR